 So, $900 deposit, plus the interest ($6.75) means you should get $906.75 back from your landlord.

-Unpaid rent or other fees that you agreed to – for example, replacing lost keys.
+A landlord can keep your deposit money for unpaid rent or other fees that you agreed to.
+For example, replacing lost keys.

-Or for rent, if you moved out without giving proper written notice.
-If you move out without giving proper notice the landlord can probably keep the whole deposit.
+A landlord can keep your deposit money for rent, if you moved out without giving proper written notice.
+If you move out without giving proper notice the landlord can take the rent you didn’t pay from the deposit, even for time after you moved.
 See our fact sheet Notices to Vacate and Ending a Lease.

 If something breaks or is damaged because it is old that is probably ordinary wear and tear.
 For example, if the carpet was new 10 years ago when you moved in and now it needs to be replaced, that is probably ordinary wear and tear.
 If the carpet was new when you moved in 6 months ago and now it needs to be replaced, that is probably NOT ordinary wear and tear.

 If you think your landlord is charging you unfairly, write a letter explaining why and ask for that part of the money back.
 See section below “What if the landlord won’t return the deposit?”